10m+

 Unless you’ve been living off-grid, even the lightest users of digital media will need to consider their digital assets in a will.

-If you have any of the items in our digital asset checklist below, then you definitely need to begin planning your digital estate.
+If you have any of the items in our digital asset checklist below, then you definitely need to plan your digital estate.

 Why is digital estate planning important?

-It is important to have a digital estate plan in place to ensure that your digital assets are properly handled and protected, and that your wishes are respected after death or incapacity.
+It is essential to have a digital estate plan to ensure your online assets are properly handled and protected and that your wishes are respected after death or incapacity.

 Without a digital estate plan, it can be difficult or impossible for family members or loved ones to access and manage a person's digital assets after their death or incapacity.

-You should undertake digital asset planning as a standalone project or as part of wider considerations to assist your family in dealing with your finances after you’re gone.
+You should undertake digital asset planning as a standalone project or as part of broader considerations to assist your family in dealing with your finances after you’re gone.

 Get financial advice